JMBKoch/personal-website/content/CV/_index.md

    <span style="color: grey;"> February - June, 2020.</span>

-     For a study on cultural differences in non-verbal emotion expression, I analyzed facial expressions in video data, using the python-based facial emotion recognition software OpenFace.
+     For a study on cultural differences in non-verbal emotion expression, I analyzed facial expressions in video data, using the Python-based facial emotion recognition software OpenFace.

     <br>